truonghm/mlops-backend-example/README.md

 - Complexity
 - I want to focus more on the ML size of things while Airflow is for orchestration.

-As such, use `docker-compose-airflow.yaml` to include Airflow in the serivces.
+As such, please use `docker-compose-airflow.yaml` if you also want to include Airflow in the serivces.
-Note that for Linux distributions, the `AIRFLOW_UID` and `AIRFLOW_GID` environment variables need to be specified with the correct values in order for Airflow to have the correct permissions.
+Note that for Linux distributions, the `AIRFLOW_UID` environment variable need to be specified with the correct value in order for Airflow to have the correct permissions.

 ```bash
 # if you are using a Linux distro, run prepare_airflow.sh first.
 If not, skip this step